 Through a community nomination process, two individuals are selected annually from each community to represented in this project.
 Their images, names, and occupation/specialty will be printed on large banners and hung in their respective communities.
 Plaques will also be created for those selected and installed in each community, at a to-be-determined location.

-The 2021 banners will be installed in the spring and longer biographies will be available on this page shortly.
+The 2021 banners are being installed and longer biographies will be available on this page shortly.

 Below are those being recognized and honoured through this project.

 Ogimawahjiwon (c1790-1872) - “Chief of the Flowing Waters” Migizi Doodem/Bald Eagle Clan

 Bodwewadomi (Potawatomi) Chief Ogimawahjiwon was the only son of Chief Miskwaziiwan.

 During the War of 1812, he lead 1,000 Potawatomi warriors through various battles supporting the British, resulting with him being honoured with a War of 1812 medal for Peace and Friendship.

 In the late spring of 1835, he and his band travelled to Manitoulin Island, Penetanguishene and then settled in the Coldwater/Narrows, where they were adopted into the Assance Band.